Aiven-Open/klaw-docs/docs/getting-started/quickstart.md

 ## 2. Login to Klaw

-After docker has started 5 processes, you may verify them by `docker ps`.
+After Docker has started 5 processes, you may verify them by `docker ps`.
 Now you may log into Klaw on `http://localhost:9097` with credentials `william : welcome` <!--vale NO_SPELL-->

 ![Screenshot: Klaw's login page](../../static/images/quickstart/QS_LoginScreen.png)

-## 3. Topics Catalog page
+## 3. Topics catalog page

 After logging in you will be redirected to our brand-new feature rich React UI.

-You can "Request new Topic" from the top right corner, or you can select the dropdown "Request a new" to view all your options.
+You can "Request new topic" from the top right corner, or you can select the dropdown "Request a new" to view all your options.

 ![Screenshot: Topic catalog page](../../static/images/quickstart/AfterLogin.png)